IreneRSun/BugTracker/README.md

 ## Setup
 ### App Dependencies Setup
-For the set up for this application, go to the [appsettings.json file](https://github.com/IreneRSun/BugTracker/blob/main/appsettings.json) and fill in your setting's information. </br>
+For the set up this application with your own databases, go to the [appsettings.json file](https://github.com/IreneRSun/BugTracker/blob/main/appsettings.json) and replace the existing information with your Auth0 account settings and database information. </br>
 Ensure your Auth0 account has the Callback URLs and Logout URLs for your application configured. </br>

 ### MySQL Database Setup